Leonel Núñez: Johor Darul Takzim

 He made his debut against Selangor FA by replacing Nurul Azwan Roya when Johor Darul Takzim trailed by 1–0 in the second leg of Malaysia FA Cup quarter-final and subsequently helped Johor DT by scoring 2 goals to complete the comeback to bring the match to a penalty shootout.
 He was one of the penalty kickers and succeeded, which brought Johor DT to the Malaysia FA Cup semi-final against Pahang FA with a 4–2 win against Selangor FA through the penalty shootout.
 His third goal for Johor Darul Takzim was scored when Johor Darul Takzim won against Pahang 1–0 in a subsequent league match.

 OFI

-On 12 February 2014 he signed a contract with OFI.
+On 12 February 2014, he signed a contract with OFI.

 PS TNI

 On 1 March 2017.
 Núñez signed a contract with PS TNI.
-And he has made 5 score for the club.
+He has scored 5 goals for the club.